+The Urbana Park District's mission is to "improve the quality of life of Urbana's citizens through a responsive, efficient and creative park and recreation system."
 The Urbana Park District Strategic Plan formulated six "big moves" to maintain and enhance connectivity of area trails, one of which is to "continue with the collaborative development of a trail system including strong connections between present and future Urbana Park District parks, loop trails within parks and linkages with the regional trail system."
-These elements provide important focus and direction for preparing specific goals and objectives for this master plan within its broader vision to obtain a more integrated, better connected trail system for
+These elements provide important focus and direction for preparing specific goals and objectives for this master plan within its broader vision to obtain a more integrated, better connected trail system for walking and bicycling within the community.